 - Adding suitable natural emulsifiers or small quantities of natural oils & fats.
 Like olive oil, Ghee butter, avocado, and homemade natural sauces.
 (All natural sauces are suitable emulsifiers.)

 - Lemon, vinegar, olive oil, Ghee, mustard, honey, avocado, and egg yolk are excellent emulsifiers mixed with oils/fats.
 No wonder sauces are made of them!

-8 Since most of the animal foods we consume are industrialized, reducing their consumption is advisable.
+8 Since most animal foods we consume are industrialized, reducing their consumption is advisable.

 - Today's diet (especially the Western) is affluent in animal protein in a quantity that exceeds the body's needs.
 The quality of animal food depends mainly on the food the animal has received.